-The periodic medical examination (PME) was conducted for 2199 nos. of Contractual Employees from Apr'23 to Sep'23 as per the Factories Act.
+The periodic medical examination (PME) was conducted for 1550 nos. of contractual Employees from April '24 to September '24 as per the Factories Act.
 The records are maintained in our Occupational Health Center (OHC).

-benzene ✓ Audiometry test for workers exposed to high noise area ✓ Vision check of drivers working for HPL on regular basis ✓ Neurological examination of workers exposed to hexane First Aid Training for HPL employees and Associates 8.6 ENVIRONMENT MANAGEMENT CELL Environmental management in HPL works with some Full compliance. defined roles at different positions.
-Environmental Management is seen as a part of HSEF (Health, Safety, Revised functional structure of EMC is mentioned agains Environment & Fire) related activities.
-Head HSEF has direct Figure 8.1 access to the Chief Executive.
-A team leader on environment reports to HSEF and the Leader is assisted by a Senior environment engineer and by laboratory services.
-Thus, a dedicated Pollution Control Cell consisting of experienced and qualified engineer's co-ordinates all the activities related to environment management in the plant.
-This cell appraises day-to-day performance as well as the second secon develops plans for future improvement in the existing facilities.
-Similarly, there is a full-fledged Pollution Control Laboratory having modern and sophisticated equipment manned by qualified personnel to test and monitor performance on a day-to-day basis.
+✓ Biological monitoring of employees handling benzene ✓ Audiometry test for workers exposed to high noise area ✓ Vision check of drivers working for HPL on regular basis ✓ Neurological examination of workers exposed to hexane ✓ First Aid Training for HPL employees and Associates 8.6 ENVIRONMENT MANAGEMENT CELL Environmental management in HPL works with some defined Full compliance. roles at different positions.
+Environmental Management is seen as a part of HSEF (Health, Safety, Environment & Fire) Revised functional structure of EMC is mentioned against related activities.
+Head HSEF has direct access to the Chief Figure 8.1 Executive.
+A team leader on environment reports to HSEF 118416 0.12 and the Leader is assisted by a Senior environment engineer and by laboratory services.
+Thus a dedicated Ballistan C. J. J. C. H Thus, a dedicated Pollution Control Cell consisting of experienced and qualified engineer's co-ordinates all the activities related to environment management in the plant.
+This cell appraises day-to-day performance as well as develops plans for future improvement in the existing facilities.
+Similarly, there is a full-fledged Pollution Control Laboratory having modern and sophisticated equipment manned by qualified personnel to test and monitor performance on a day-to-day basis. day-to-day basis.
 The Functional structure of the cell is shown as Figure-8.1.
 8.7 REPORTING OF ENVIRONMENTAL PERFORMANCE HPL believes in a two-way communication Full compliance. between the employees and the management on reporting on environmental performance.
-Environmental performance is reported on various forums as: ✓ HSE Committee Meetings ✓ Reporting of Environmental Performance Reports ✓ Presentation to Head - Plant and Chief Executive ✓ Presentation to Head - Plant and Chief Executive ✓ Presentation to Board HSE Committee ✓ Daily Environmental Status Reporting ✓ Display of Environmental Performance Data at Entrance A HSE COMMITTEE MEETINGS Full compliance.
+Environmental performance is reported on various forums as: ✓ HSE Committee Meetings ✓ Reporting of Environmental Performance Reports ✓ Presentation to Head - Plant and Chief Executive ✓ Presentation to Board HSE Committee ✓ Daily Environmental Status Reporting ✓ Display of Environmental Performance Data at Entrance Α HSE COMMITTEE MEETINGS Full compliance.
 HSE Committees are regarded as best means of communication on HSE aspects.
 Environmental performance reporting is made on this forum to apprise the employees and associates.
 In HPL, five tiers of HSE Committees have been constituted.
 These are: HSE Committee - Board of Directors: The meeting is held twice a year and is attended by non-executive directors nominated for HSE subcommittee.
-Presentation on Health, nonmated for fise subcommittee.
-Fresentation on fleating
+Presentation on Health, ·